-The Washington Monument reopened its doors to visitors on Wednesday morning after remaining closed for six months due to the COVID-19 public health emergency.
+The Washington Monument reopened its doors to visitors on July 14 after remaining closed for six months due to the COVID-19 public health emergency.

 People will be able to visit the monument between 9 am and 5 pm every day of the week.